BVISAIL

 Don’t Miss these Must-See Spots in the British Virgin Islands

 If you’re planning to travel to the British Virgin Islands, there are various must-see spots that you should not miss.
-And you’ll only find the best things to do in BVI, whether on land or at sea, as you explore this tropical paradise.
+And you’ll only find the best things to do in BVI, whether on land or at sea level, as you explore this tropical paradise.

-From breathtaking hikes and gorgeous beaches to world-class snorkeling and sailing opportunities, this is the ultimate experience for you and your family.
+This is the ultimate experience for you and your family.
+From breathtaking hikes and gorgeous beaches to world-class snorkeling and sailing opportunities.
 So, contact a BVI SAIL expert yacht charter broker today.
-With their extensive knowledge and expertise, they can create a tailored British Virgin Islands itinerary that is perfect for you.
+With their knowledge and expertise, they can create a tailored British Virgin Islands travel that is perfect for you.

 $10,700 - $18,500 /wk